 - A record of scholarly publication that reflects distinction for an early career scholar

 - A record of administrative or public sector service that reflects emerging leadership in the areas of social justice, diversity, multiculturalism, and the dissemination of sociological ideas or insight into one's domain of professional service, or

 - A record of service to the Association for Black Sociologists that indicates strong capacity for becoming a future leader of the organization

-Dr. Celeste Watkins-Hayes, is an associate professor of sociology and African-American studies at Northwestern University.
-Her research focuses on urban poverty; social policy; HIV/AIDS; non-profit and government organizations focusing on low-income families; and race, class, and gender.
-Her first book, The New Welfare Bureaucrats: Entanglements of Race, Class, and Policy Reform (University of Chicago Press, 2009), was a Finalist for the 2009 C. Wright Mills Book Award from the Society for the Study of Social Problems and the 2011 Max Weber Book Award from the American Sociological Association.
+Dr. Celeste Watkins-Hayes is an associate professor of sociology and African American Studies at Northwestern University.
+She is a nationally-recognized scholar and expert on urban poverty, social policy, HIV/AIDS, non-profit and government organizations focusing on low-income families; and race, class, and gender.
+Her first book, The New Welfare Bureaucrats: Entanglements of Race, Class, and Policy Reform (University of Chicago Press, 2009), was a finalist for the 2009 C. Wright Mills Book Award from the Society for the Study of Social Problems, and the 2011 Max Weber Book Award from the American Sociological Association.

 Dr. Watkins-Hayes is also Principal Investigator of the Health, Hardship, and Renewal Study, which explores the economic and social survival strategies of women living with HIV/AIDS in the Chicago area (www.hhrstrategies.org).
 She has published numerous articles in scholarly journals and edited volumes.